-(4) Member of the Human Resources & Governance Committee (Chair - B.D.
+Member of the Human Resources & Governance Committee (Chair - B.D.
 DuPont).

-- (5) Member of the Health, Safety & Environment Committee (Chair L.J.
-Messier) - (6) Mr. McKibbon joined Bird on June 5, 2017 as Chief Operating Officer and assumed the role of President & Chief Executive Officer on July 1, 2019. - (7) Mr. Raboud became an independent Director of the Company as defined under applicable securities laws as at March 3, 2020, because his employment as Vice Chair of the Company ended on March 3, 2017 and because he no longer had a material relationship with the Company.
+Member of the Health, Safety & Environment Committee (Chair - L.J.
+Messier)

+Mr. Raboud became an independent Director of the Company as defined under applicable securities laws as at March 3, 2020, because his employment as Vice Chair of the Company ended on March 3, 2017 and because he no longer had a material relationship with the Company.